davidlj95/chrislb/README.md

 pnpm run scripts:all
 ```

+> If you don't want to set that configuration, you can also run with some mock data and a less complete app by running `cd .ci && make mock-data`

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you